HERA-Team/hera_mc/INSTALL.md

 You will likely have to install packages as it fails, so keep doing `conda install <pkg>` until it completes successfully.

-If desired, populate the configuration management tables by running the `cm_init.py` script.
+Populate the configuration management tables by running the `cm_init.py` script  This is the same command you will use to update your local CM database over time (after pulling `hera_cm_db_updates`).

 If there is already an instance of the postgres server running, you may need to kill it:  `sudo pkill -u postgres`.
 This reset is often needed after a computer restart.
 If you can't access the database and it was working, try this then